raouf2ouf/random-open-restricted-rps/README.md

 Along with these smart contract, there is a frontend to simplify contract interaction and a set of Acurast jobs that handle automation and Rng providing.

-The following schemas describes how Acurast and Getblock are using to generate the Cards of a player:
+The following schemas describes how Acurast and Getblock are used to generate the Cards of a player:
 ![join-game-architecture](./assets/join-game-architecture.png)

 ## Known Issues